nickwilcox/nickwilcox.github.io/_posts/2020-07-10-target_cpu_vs_target_feature.md

 Unfortunately there is no equivalent for generating multiple variants of our functions to target different micro-architectures.

+## Back to `target-feature` (briefly)

+So far when discussing `target-feature` we've been controlling major changes like enabling new instruction set families.
+However micro-architecture specific tuning can also be done with via `target-feature`.

+For the above example passing `-C target-feature=+fast-gather` would also generate auto-vectorized output using `VPGATHERQD`.

+This won't solve our multi-versioning problem though.
+These smaller tuning features aren't able to be passed to the `#[target_feature(enable = "...")]` attribute.

+Overall it's more ergonomic simply to pass the specific micro-architecture name rather than working out all the specific tuning options that apply.

 ## The Effect on Explicit SIMD

-The `target-cpu` option doesn't just affect compilation and auto-vectorization of scalar Rust.
+Micro-architecture tuning doesn't just affect compilation and auto-vectorization of scalar Rust.
 It can also affect explicit SIMD code written using intrinsics.
 This might be unexpected as the Rust documentation for x86-64 intrinsics links to Intel's documentation which will usually list the exact instruction to be generated.

 However when implementing the Intel SIMD intrinsics in Rustc, the compiler authors followed Intel's naming and semantics, but actually mapped them to high level operations in LLVM (LLVM is the Rust compiler's backend).
 This leaves LLVM free to remap to whatever instruction it thinks will give the optimal performance for the current compilation settings.